Aged Care

 Providers must accurately report services delivered in accordance with their registration category and CHSP grant agreement.
 This includes detailed reporting on service types, outputs, and client interactions.
 Failure to submit the mandatory monthly DEX performance report may affect the release of subsequent payments.

-Mandatory Use of My Aged Care ID
+Mandatory Collection of My Aged Care ID

 Changes to Service List Reporting